The Steve Howe Album

 The Steve Howe Album is Yes guitarist Steve Howe's second solo album.
 It was released in 1979.
 The album features Yes band members Alan White, Bill Bruford and Patrick Moraz.
-Also featured is Jethro Tull's former drummer Clive Bunker on percussion on Cactus Boogie.
+Also featured is Jethro Tull's former drummer Clive Bunker on percussion on "Cactus Boogie."
 Ronnie Leahy is also featured on keyboards for two songs; he would later play with Jon Anderson on his second solo album, Song of Seven in 1980.

+Critical reception

+The Globe and Mail wrote that the album "is a nightmare in over-dubs, and despite the fact that Howe's playing ... is technically precise, it has all the passion of a chess match between two computers."
+AllMusic, on the other hand, said that this "is his most essential recording" and "a culmination of everything Howe represents, every genre of music he loves so dearly, exquisitely played and arranged."